 If the Defendant agrees to the divorce and does not contest any issues, both parties are required to file an Agreed Parenting Plan and an Agreed Matrimonial Property Plan.
 A Draft Consent Order can be filed once all ancillary matters have been agreed on.
 The court will then set a date for the uncontested divorce hearing, which will take place in chambers.
 The attendance of both parties is not required at the hearing.

 If the court is not convinced, the divorcing parties will be summoned to an open court hearing or by way of additional affidavits to present any additional evidence to support their divorce case.
 Once the court is satisfied that the marriage has irretrievably broken down and all ancillary issues have been resolved, it will grant an Interim Judgment confirming that the marriage has been dissolved.

-An Ancillary Matters Case Conference will be held when the second stage of divorce proceedings commences.
+An Ancillary Matters Case Conference will be held when the second stage of the Singapore divorce process commences.
 This conference prepares both parties for the ancillary matters hearing, which will be held in chambers before a Family Justice Courts District Judge.
 You may not be required to attend the case conference yourself if you have a lawyer to represent you.

 This stage of the proceedings deals with issues relating to the following:

 - Custody, Care and Control and Access to children of the marriage

 Both parties must disclose all assets and liabilities, earnings and expenditures in the Affidavits of Assets and Means before the court decides on the ancillary matters.
 Divorcing couples will also be required to attend a Mandatory Parenting Programme if they have at least one child under the age of 14.
 This programme encourages divorcing couples to make informed decisions in the best interests of their children.